 With over 300 acres in South Essex, Belhus Woods combines ancient woodland, working woods, flower meadows, open grassland, and fishing and conservation lakes.
 It’s a great place to walk your dog, picnic by the lake, feed the ducks, go fishing or spot wildlife.
-There are many activities throughout the year for families and nature enthusiasts, such as riding the model railway, archery and watching model boats.
+There are many activities throughout the year for families and nature enthusiasts, such as riding, archery and watching model boats.

 01708 865 628